 How will the following moods affect your workout:

 When you are angry your heart will be racing, you’ll have adrenaline and cortisol flooding your body and you will be pumped up for action.
 Better than taking it out on a person is doing some exercise to release the pent up energy and slowly lower your activation level.
 When angry we tend to narrow our focus, so here I might suggest you make the most of that and pick a workout that requires some concentration and lots of movement.

 When you are feeling lazy you need to really know what gets you going: is it exercising with others, having something booked in you’ll feel guilty about missing or just promising yourself to just do the first ten minutes (and know barring illness you always carry on).

 When we are feeling sad there are two ways to go: either something where we get into the flow to take our mind off what is upsetting us or something where we purposely having time to reflect and notice the thoughts we are having.

 When you are feeling happy you want to keep that feeling up for as long as possible, so this will be the time to get music pumping, focusing on something you might have been procrastinating over like learning a new move or doing extra reps.

 When we are stressed it is helpful to remember that when we are exercising, even though we are not focused on solving problems, our brain tends to carry on trying to solve them in the background, so doing something that completely takes your mind off your issues – perhaps exercising with others, or doing something which requires loads of concentration, might be good to consider.
 You’ll get some perspective on what is going on and you might also get your problem solved.

-The Psychology of Exercise by Josephine Perry is available for pre-order.
+The Psychology of Exercise by Josephine Perry is available on Amazon.